Our Team

 I am well-versed in the delivery of cognitive and behavioural assessments.
-I have facilitated Assessment of Basic Language and Learning, Assessment of Functional Living Skills, Functional Independent Skills Assessment, Brigance Asssessments, Verbal Behaviour Milestones Assessments among others.
-In the near future, I will become familiar with assessing students who fit the criteria for Autism Spectrum Disorder using the ADOS-2 assessment tool.
+In addition, I have facilitated Assessments of Basic Language and Learning, Assessments of Functional Living Skills, Functional Independent Skills Assessment, Brigance Assessments, Verbal Behaviour Milestones Assessments among others.

 Andrea earned her Master’s degree from the University of Massachusetts in February 2012 and became a Board Certified Behaviour Analyst in September 2012.